UPDATED NOV 11, 2019

 Being a vegan or vegetarian isn’t always easy.
-There are often questions about your dietary choices from strangers and friends, not to mention the less-than-subtle judging from certain family members.
-One part of being a vegetarian or vegan that should be easy, however, is finding amazing places to eat.
+One part of being a vegetarian or vegan that should be a breeze, however, is finding amazing places to eat.
 Luckily, the vegan and vegetarian restaurant scene is quickly expanding in the Twin Cities.

 Birchwood Cafe, a Seward neighborhood gem, is known for its locally sourced fare.
 The menu changes each season but always includes several plant-based options that are nothing short of drool-worthy.
 Don’t believe us?
 Take one bite of the Tempeh Hash or the veggie-packed Birchwood Bowl, and we think you'll change your mind.

 Minnesotans aren’t big on bragging, but The Herbivorous Butcher is just so incredible that our hearts swell with pride.
 We can’t help but tell everyone that the first vegan butcher shop in the country is here in Minneapolis, and it is amazing!
 Made with jackfruit and wheat flour, you’ll find meatless meat options from brats and bacon to BBQ ribs and breakfast sausage.